12 Top Tourist Attractions in the Bay of Islands

 North of the Bay of Islands is the Northland region's other big tourist attraction: the northern tip of New Zealand at Cape Reinga, where the Tasman Sea and Pacific Ocean meet and surge together.
 This slither of land jutting out into the sea is marked by a lonely lighthouse and a sacred 800-year-old pohutukawa tree.
 According to Maori legend, the tree is where the spirits of the dead jump off to journey back to the Maori ancestral home of Hawaiki.

 Cape Reinga remains a place of deep spiritual significance for the Maori people.
 The journey to this remote northerly point is one of this region's most spectacular road trips and makes a wonderful day trip from the Bay of Islands.
-One of the best ways to take in the sights is by joining the full-day Cape Reinga and 90-mile beach tour from Bay of Islands from Paihia.
-Along the way, you'll see attractions such as the magnificent 1,000-year-old trees of Puketi Kauri Forest, the best of Cape Reinga (including the lighthouse), the Te Paki Sand Dunes, and Ninety Mile Beach.
-In addition to luxury coach transportation, a stop at Houhora Harbour for lunch is included.
+Along the way, you can see attractions such as the magnificent 1,000-year-old trees of Puketi Kauri Forest, the best of Cape Reinga (including the lighthouse), the Te Paki Sand Dunes, and Ninety Mile Beach.

 R. Tucker Thompson